• Skip to primary navigation

 On savait -La grande Sophie

-This one is great when studying the imparfait.
+This is one of my favorite French songs for teens when studying the imparfait.
 I used to make a cloze activity with some of the verbs and have students fill in the missing words.
 This is a great French song for teens, because it talks a lot about being younger using the imparfait using a lot of different verbs.

 Tout le bonheur du monde – Kids United